shapedthought/vbm_rust_backup/README.md

 ## Backup

 To run a backup just run without any flags, it will prompt for the backup password, if correct it will run the job backup.

+If the VB365_PASS environment variable has been set you can use the -e / --env_pass flag to use that instead of it being interactive.

 The backup file is also encrypted with AES256 using a password which is a combination of both the backup and VB365 passwords.